Two-Step Estimation of a Strategic Network Formation Model with Clustering: Optimal Link Choices

 \section{Optimal Link Choices}

-{The major challenge in estimating the model in Section \ref{sect.model} is that the expected utility of each agent $i$ in (\ref{EU}) is nonseparable in her link choices, because the expected utility depends on $G_{ij}G_{ik}$.
-Solving for the optimal link choices is therefore a nonlinear integer programming problem that does not have a closed-form solution and has a problem size that grows with the number of agents.
-In this section, we develop an approach that overcomes this challenge and yields an expression for the link choice probability that is computationally convenient and can be used to derive asymptotic properties of parameter estimators.
-The idea is to find an auxiliary variable that captures the strategic interactions between $i$'s link choices, so that after inclusion of this auxiliary variable the link choices become binary correlated choices, with the correlation between the link choices controlled by the auxiliary variable.}
+In this section, we develop an approach that yields an explicit expression for the optimal link choices of an individual.
+The idea is to find an auxiliary variable that captures the strategic interactions between an individual's link choices, so that after the inclusion of this auxiliary variable the link choices become correlated binary choices, with the correlation captured by the auxiliary variable.